ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/identifier-generation/global.dotnet.markdown

 ##FindIdentityPropertyNameFromCollectionName

-It can happen that sometimes the results returned by the server don't have identifiers defined (for example if you run a projection query) however they have `@collection` in metadata.
+It can happen that sometimes the results returned by the server don't have identifiers defined (for example if you run a projection query).
+However, they have `@collection` in metadata.

 To perform the conversion into a .NET object, a function that finds the identity property name for a given entity name is applied: